Road trippin’ in Georgia

 That worked out so well for our first night, that it became the essence of the whole trip.
 We would get out each day, knowing only which direction we were headed in, stop and see the country as we saw road signs of interesting places along the way and then by afternoon identify which town we wanted to stop at for the night.

-This is our route below, some places we visited and some tips and info.
+This is our route below (Borjomi, Gori, Martvili, Poti, Kazbegi, Ureki are some of the towns we visited) and some info.

 Our road trip route in Georgia